-Ph.D. in Theology from B. H. Carroll Theological Institute (2014); M.A. in Theology from Southwestern

-Baptist Theological Seminary (2005); B.A. in Biblical Studies from Dallas Baptist University (2002).
+Ph.D. in Theology from B. H. Carroll Theological Institute (2014); M.A. in Theology from Southwestern Baptist Theological Seminary (2005); B.A. in Biblical Studies from Dallas Baptist University (2002).

-Dallas Baptist University, Adjunct Professor in College of Christian Faith (2005 - present); Director of of Instructional Services and Online Training Consultant (2014-Present).
+Dallas Baptist University, Adjunct Professor in College of Christian Faith (2005 - present); Director of Distance Education and Adjunct Professor of Theology at Criswell College (2012 - Present).
+Acting Director of Instructional Services and Online Training Consultant (2014-Present).